Want to know more?

 Sexual Violence New Brunswick is a collective of dedicated and passionate members who are committed to ending sexual violence.
 Our experienced and professional staff work to further the goals of the Centre and to provide support and resources to all those affected by sexual violence.

 Please contact us to get more information on any of our programs and services.
-Please note that email is not a secure medium and privacy cannot assured.
+Please note that email is not a secure medium and privacy cannot be assured.
 Confidential information should never be sent over the internet.

 Sexual Violence New Brunswick: